Pathway to parenthood

 Y-chromosome microdeletions is the most common genetic cause of male infertility.
 Screening for these microdeletions in men who are azoospermic (completely lack sperm in the ejaculate) or severely oligozoospermic (have less than 5 million spermatozoa in the ejaculate) is now standard practice in many infertility centers.

-Three ASF regions
+Three AZF regions

 Y-chromosome screening typically seeks to identify microdeletions in three azoospermia factor (AZF) regions in the long arm of the Y chromosome.
 These are known as AZFa, AZFb and AZFc and are important to male fertility because they house genes required for sperm production.